ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/tools.rst

 Usage
 ~~~~~

-See :ref:`testing-plan:Code coverage tests` for details of how it works.
+See :ref:`safety-plan/testing-plan:Code coverage tests` for details of how it works.

 Developer usage is described in :doc:`internal-procedures:code-coverage`.